Brad Pitt Dumped By Kate Hudson Amid Baby Rumors? A Kiss Reveals Answer

 Hudson and Danny were seen locking lips during one date, enjoying a Saturday night together on another occasion, and dining at celebrity hot spot Giorgio Baldi.
 Fujikawa is a native of Los Angeles who went to New York University.

-As for his position as co-founder of the independent record label, Lightwave Records, Danny has described his job as “Organizer of Energy, Musician of Honesty.”
+As for his position as co-founder of the independent record label, Lightwave Records, Danny has described his job as “Organizer of Energy, Musician, of Honesty.”

 But how is Brad faring now that he’s split from Angelina Jolie and allegedly dumped by Hudson?
 Pitt has a dramatically different life today than he did a year ago, pointed out E News.